buddh4/lyvely/packages/docs/docs/dev/ui/styles.md

 - `tailwind.css`: This file includes all tailwind styles used by your module.
 Typically, it's only used in the module's development and end-to-end (e2e) environments.
 - `tailwind.txt`: This file includes all tailwind selectors extracted from `tailwind.css`.
-Consuming packages use these files for scanning for dependent tailwind selectors.
+Consuming modules or applications use these files for scanning for dependent tailwind selectors.
 - `styles.css`: (optional) This file contains custom classes defined in `<style>` blocks within your components and imported styles.
 These styles are exported by the modules `package.json` and must be imported by consuming applications.